Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Homometry and difference tables for the circle group

 Finally, suppose that $(p,q) = (3,3)$.
 Then there exist distinct homometric bracelets $[X]$ and $[Y]$, both with long count 3.
 For both $[X]$ and $[Y]$, the following geometric facts are immediately apparent from the picture of a bracelet with long count 3 (far right-hand side of Figure~\ref{fig:long counts}), in addition to the facts~\eqref{fact:outer sum 1}--\eqref{fact:inner sum 2} above:

+where on the right-hand side of~\eqref{fact:two outers > opposite outer}, the ``nonadjacent outer distance'' means the unique remaining outer distance which is not adjacent to either of the two consecutive outer distances on the left-hand side of~\eqref{fact:two outers > opposite outer}.
 In the bracelet $[X]$, denote consecutive outer distances by $a,b,c,d,e$, which determines the inner distances $a+b, \ldots, e+a$.
 We first observe that if the outer distances in $[Y]$ were to include three inner distances of $[X]$, then we would contradict~\eqref{fact:outer sum 1}, because by~\eqref{fact:inner sum 2}--\eqref{fact:two outers < 1/2} any three inner distances in $[X]$ sum to $> 1$.
 Therefore the outer distances of $[Y]$ include at most two inner distances of $[X]$.
 We now treat each case (0, 1, and 2) separately.

 \textbf{Case 0: The outer distances of $[Y]$ include 0 inner distances of $[X]$.} In this case, the arrangement of the outer distances in $[Y]$ is obtained by permuting that in $[X]$.
 Modulo rotations and reflections, there are only three nontrivial permutations of the five outer distances $a, \ldots, e$: \begin{itemize} \item \textbf{Adjacent transposition $(12)$.} Suppose the outer distances of $[Y]$ are ordered $bacde$.
 Then the locations in $[Y]$ of the inner distances $a+b$ and $c+d$ and $d+e$ are forced.
 This leaves two ways to assign the distances $b+c$ and $a+e$: either $a+c = b+c$ (so that $a=b$) or $a+c = a+e$ (so that $c=e$).
 In either case, we have equality of bracelets $[X] = [Y]$, which is a contradiction.